sigsep/open-unmix-pytorch/README.md

 python test.py --model /path/to/model/root/directory input_file.wav
 ```

 Note that `model` usually contains individual models for each target and performs separation using all models.
-E.g. if `model_path` contains `vocals` and `drums` models, two output files are generated.
+E.g. if `model_path` contains `vocals` and `drums` models, two output files are generated, unless the `residual-model` option is selected, in which case an additional source will be produced, containing an estimate of all that is not the targets in the mixtures.

 ### Evaluation using `museval`